Allderdice stymies Penn-Trafford dribble-drive offense in victory

 Penn-Trafford (2-5) dropped its fourth straight game and hasn't won since junior guard Sean Kelly, a scorer and team leader, was injured against Gateway on Dec.
 14.

-Still, the Warriors made nine 3-pointers in a tight game that saw 14 lead changes and six ties before the Dragons (3-3) finally peeled away late.
+Still, the Warriors made nine 3-pointers in a tight game that saw 14 lead changes and six ties before the Dragons (3-3) peeled away late.

 Kelly is on the mend and could return as soon as next week.

 Allderdice won the City League last year and finished 28-2.
-But a number of graduation losses have the Dragons playing a different style and finding new ways to win — and coach.
+But graduation losses have the Dragons playing a different style and finding new ways to win — and coach.

 “We're more of a man-to-man team now, and we try to slow teams down instead of pressing,” Allderdice coach Buddy Valinsky said.
 “We have a lot of young kids.
-If we had to play a zone (against Penn-Trafford) we'd have gotten killed.”
+If we had to play a zone (against Penn-Trafford), we'd have gotten killed.”

 Rocco is all for tough schedules and showed no reservations in bringing Allderdice to Harrison City for the four-team showcase.